 You can buy travel insurance to cover you when you're pregnant, but every brand has different rules depending on how many weeks gestation you are, whether you've had complications, and whether you're looking for cover in case of emergency birth.
 Check out the handy table on our pregnancy guide for more information.

 If you're an Australian resident, a domestic policy covers you for cancellations, luggage cover and often rental vehicle excess, but as you're covered by Medicare, medical coverage is not included.
 International visitors to Australia are currently not required to have travel insurance by law, but it is highly recommended to protect you from eye-watering medical bills and more.

 The cost of travel insurance depends on a range of factors including your destination, duration of travel, age of travellers, planned activities, whether or not you have any medical conditions and the type of cover you choose (medical only, mid-range or comprehensive).
 The cheapest travel insurance is generally to less risky parts of the world - places with cheaper healthcare and less risk of injury, illness or theft - and policies which offer less coverage - so ones without benefits for adventure activities or pre-existing conditions.
-To get the cheapest travel insurance from Australia for your trip, create a quote and compare prices, but remember that the cheapest isn't always the best.
+To get cheap travel insurance from Australia for your trip, create a quote and compare prices, but remember that the cheapest isn't always the best.
 You should consider your trip and what you require cover for.

 Comparing prices and features online makes it easier to find the policy that's right for you and your circumstances.
-With Comparetravelinsurance.com.au, the price you see is the price direct from the insurer.
+With comparetravelinsurance.com.au, the price you see is the same price direct from the insurer.
 Sometimes you're not after the best policy but rather the best bang for your buck and comparing prices and features online can save you time, worry and loads of money.